 by Tony Uhm.
 Performed by Alexei Ivanchenko, Tony Uhm (pianos); keyboards & computer programming.

 Welcome to the website of the International Society of Pianists and Composers!
 The Society was founded in 2008 to represent an international network of musicians from all over the world interested in promoting contemporary piano music.
 ISPC members have a unique opportunity to collaborate, exchange ideas and develop professional relationships with their colleagues in the ISPC community.
 Our expanding network of musicians includes students, faculty, alumni of many conservatories and music colleges in the USA and abroad.
-Feel free to explore the website and please give us some feedback and/or you could support our mission to help us fund our upcoming projects.
+Feel free to explore the website and please give us some feedback and/or you could support our mission by giving a small donation which would help us fund our upcoming projects.
 We also would like to invite you to visit the Archive section of the website where ISPC members have posted music, videos, sheetmusic and other materials for the website visitors.

 Become a part of the ISPC network of musicians